-An additional way to automatically add subscribers to workflows is through the Finalsite Forms and Finalsite Workflows Connector.
-The Forms and Workflows Connector enables forms submissions to automatically subscribe someone to a workflow, branch workflows based on form responses, complete workflow goals through form submissions, and more.
+An additional way to automatically add subscribers to workflows is through the Finalsite Forms-Finalsite Workflows Connector.
+The Forms-Workflows Connector enables forms submissions to automatically subscribe someone to a workflow, branch workflows based on form responses, complete workflow goals through form submissions, and more.

 This connector sets up workflows to run autonomously, while seamlessly moving subscribers along a predetermined guided path from the very first time they submit a form on your website.

 For example, you can build a workflow that begins once a new visitor to your website fills out the initial inquiry form.
 This submission would trigger workflow enrollment.
 The workflow would likely guide them through a month-long process by sending bite-sized pieces of information about your school, curriculum, and testimonials from current and past students.
 It could end automatically after a set of emails, or even end once the subscriber fills out and submits the application form on your website if that form is also powered by Finalsite.

 What could have previously been months of effort to continuously reach out to each visitor who inquired about your school can now be automated with increased effectiveness through a workflow that sends personalized information to each inquirer to keep them engaged and interested in your school for months at a time, all without any involvement from your staff outside of building the initial form and emails and creating the workflow.